risc0/risc0-ethereum/steel/README.md

 Traditionally, these operations, especially when it comes to proving and verifying off-chain computations, involve a degree of complexity: either via proof of storage mechanisms requiring detailed knowledge of slot indexes, or via query-specific circuit development.

 In contrast, this library abstracts away these complexities, allowing developers to query Ethereum's state by just defining the Solidity method they wish to call.
-To demonstrate a simple instance of using the view call library, let's consider possibly the most common view call: querying the balance of an ERC-20 token for a specific address.
+To demonstrate a simple instance of using this library, let's consider possibly the most common view call: querying the balance of an ERC-20 token for a specific address.
 You can find the full example [here](../examples/erc20/README.md).

 ## Guest code